William Beckford (novelist): Biography

 For many years Beckford was believed to have conducted a simultaneous affair with his cousin Peter's wife Louisa Pitt (c.
 1755–1791).

-Having studied under Sir William Chambers and Cozens, Beckford journeyed in Italy in 1782 and wrote a book about his travels: Dreams, Waking Thoughts and Incidents (1783).
+Having studied under Sir William Chambers and Cozens, Beckford journeyed in Italy in 1782 (the Grand Tour) and wrote a book about his travels: Dreams, Waking Thoughts and Incidents (1783).
 Soon came his best-known work, the Gothic novel Vathek (1786), written originally in French; he boasted that it took a single sitting of three days and two nights, though there is reason to believe that this was a flight of imagination.

 His other main writings were Memoirs of Extraordinary Painters (1780), a satirical work, and Letters from Italy with Sketches of Spain and Portugal (1834), with brilliant descriptions of scenes and manners.
 In 1793 he visited Portugal, where he settled for a while, and conducted an affair with a young male musician called Gregorio Franchi.

 Following an appeal in 1817 by legal philosopher Jeremy Bentham that Beckford collaborate with him in advocating for the abolition of the death penalty for sodomy, Beckford may also have been the author, or one of the authors, of Don Leon, a poetic tract of homosexual advocacy.

 Beckford's fame, however, rests as much on his eccentricities as a builder and collector as on his literary efforts.
 In undertaking his buildings he managed to dissipate his fortune, which was estimated by his contemporaries to give him an income of £100,000 a year.
 The loss of one of his Jamaican sugar plantations to James Beckford Wildman was particularly costly.
 Only £80,000 of his capital remained at his death.